Outfluencer/Minecraft-XDP-eBPF/README.md

-Minecraft-XDP-eBPF
+Minecraft XDP Filter using eBPF – L7 DDoS Protection
 ==========
-This is the first free and public available Minecraft Java Edition XDP filter written in pure c.
+This project offers a high-performance XDP-based firewall utilizing eBPF, specifically designed for Minecraft Java Edition servers.
+It effectively mitigates L7 DDoS attacks by filtering malicious packets before they reach the server.

-Currently the filter is only available for ipv4.
+Currently the filter is only available for ipv4 and supports 1.8 - 1.21.5 and 1.7 motd.

 The default port for filtering is 25565.

-Supported Minecraft Versions: 1.8.0 - 1.21.5

 # What does the filter do
 The filter analyses Minecraft handshakes, status, ping and login requests, and drops invalid connections.